 6. Are people reading your content?

 You may already utilize your analytics to see which content is popular by page views, but are you looking at how long they are staying on the page?
 While it’s great to have high traffic numbers, it won’t do you much good if they are leaving right away.
 Check bounce rates to see if people are arriving then leaving immediately.
 If your bounce rate is high, make sure you are putting out relevant, useful content that makes people want to stay and read it.

 7. Is your content unique?

 Search nearly any topic online, and you’ll come up with thousands if not millions of results.
 While you may not be able to come up with completely original topics to form your content around, you can make how you present these topics unique.
 At the very least, research your competitors in your market and make sure you’re not saying and offering the same things they already are.
-If you want to grab readers’ attentions, you’ll need to give them something they haven’t seen before.
+If you want to grab readers’ attention, you’ll need to give them something they haven’t seen before.

 8. Are you getting a good ROI?

 If your return on investment (ROI) is positive, then you can put more money back into content generation to continue to improve what you offer.
-This may take a little longer than you might hope, since content marketing works towards building a relationship before going for the sale.
+This may take a little longer than you might hope since content marketing works towards building a relationship before going for the sale.
 However, you’re working to create long-term customers instead of one-time sales.
-Be sure your content is moving people from the relationship building stage to the purchasing stage by informing them of what you can do to solve their problems.
+Be sure your content is moving people from the relationship-building stage to the purchasing stage by informing them of what you can do to solve their problems.

 Sign up for the free webinar, “Unlock the Power of Content Marketing Today” for a step-by-step guide to increasing the profitability of your content marketing.